wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo is the amazing chat for your community, blog or e-commerce!
+Flyzoo is the amazing group chat & live support solution for your blog, community or e-commerce.

 == Description ==